 No products in the cart.

-It isn’t difficult to recommend Earthwool roof insulation – it is considered to be the softest and least itchy of all the popular glasswool insulation brand, and is backed by a 50 year warranty.
-Available in R-Values from R2.5 and all the way through to R6.0, you can be certain that there is an R-Value to suit your home wherever you should happen to live.
+It isn’t difficult to recommend Knauf Earthwool roof batts – it is considered to be the softest and least itchy of all the popular glasswool insulation brand, and is backed by a 50 year warranty.
+Available in R-Values from R2.5 and all the way through to R6.0, you can be certain that there is an R-Value in the Earthwool ceiling insulation range to suit your home wherever you should happen to live.

 A note about Ceiling Insulation and How it Works